Ameba-AIoT/ameba-rtos/component/example/peripheral/mbed/UART/uart_dma_rx_flow_controller/README.md

 # Example Description

-This example describes how to use UART to communicate with PC by DMA, where URAT works as flow controller.
+This example describes how to use UART to communicate with PC by DMA before timeout.

 This example does not support the loguart command response.